What is a Child Care Template?

 5. Proofread the Document

-Once printed or made available electronically, a childcare document is a client-facing document.
+Once printed or made available electronically, a childcare document is a client-facing formal document.
 Therefore, it should be professional and error-free.
 Make sure to proofread and fact-check your childcare templates before printing or posting them online.
 Correct typos and grammar lapses.
 Hire an editor if you have the resources.
 Or, read the document aloud and see if there are mistakes you can readily correct.